-Meth can take 2 to 7 days to completely get out of your system.
+Meth can take 2 to 7 days to get out of your system completely.
 While it is possible for your body to fight off the effects faster, the end of a ‘speed’ high doesn’t exactly signify a safe zone for you.
 The available tests which test urine, saliva, blood and hair specimen may still test positive for meth or its metabolites.

 Stick close to find out how meth is metabolized and excreted in your body, how long it takes in your system and how long it remains detectable in various tests.
 There are some great tips on how you can increase your chance of passing too.

 Recommended: How to Pass any Drug Test in 24 Hours

 Meth can be ingested by inhaling, smoking, taking it orally or intravenously.
 The usual dosage is 5 – 10 mg though it can vary depending on the tolerance of an individual.

 When orally ingested, the effects of the drug are felt in 20 – 45 minutes.
 This is due to the longer time it takes to move through the digestive system.
 Along the way, it’s absorbed into the bloodstream.
 Peak concentrations occur 3 – 7 hours and 10 – 24 hours for methamphetamine and amphetamine respectively.

 When meth is snorted or smoked, it enters the bloodstream rapidly through the lungs and nasal cavity.
 Only 79% of snorted and 37.4% of the smoked dose enters the bloodstream.
 Peak concentrations in blood occur a few minutes after use.

 An intravenously administered dose readily enters the bloodstream.
 Once meth is in the blood, the heart pumps it into the liver where it’s metabolized.